nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/target/README.rst

 .. _ble_mesh_dfu_target:

-Bluetooth mesh: Device Firmware Update (DFU) target
+Bluetooth Mesh: Device Firmware Update (DFU) target
 ###################################################

 .. contents::
    :local:
    :depth: 2

-The Bluetooth® mesh DFU target sample demonstrates how to update device firmware over Bluetooth mesh network.
+The Bluetooth® mesh DFU target sample demonstrates how to update device firmware over Bluetooth Mesh network.
-The sample implements the Target role of the :ref:`Bluetooth mesh DFU subsystem <zephyr:bluetooth_mesh_dfu>`.
+The sample implements the Target role of the :ref:`Bluetooth Mesh DFU subsystem <zephyr:bluetooth_mesh_dfu>`.

-The specification that the Bluetooth mesh DFU subsystem is based on is not adopted yet, and therefore this feature should be used for experimental purposes only.
+The specification that the Bluetooth Mesh DFU subsystem is based on is not adopted yet, and therefore this feature should be used for experimental purposes only.

 Requirements
 ************